Keyboard shortcuts

 How Rspack Binding Works

-If you are using the @rspack/cli or @rspack/core and not knowing what a custom binding is, you are using Rspack binding.
 It's a simple architecture that allows you to extend Rspack's functionality by leveraging the Rspack JavaScript API.
-It's just the same as how you use the Webpack JavaScript API to extend Webpack.
+This works the same way you use the Webpack JavaScript API to extend Webpack.

 Let's take a deep dive into the architecture.
 It contains 3 parts: